CSC207-UofT/plannr/phase2/design_document.md

 ### Universal Design Principles

 #### Principle 1: Equitable Use
 If released on the market, Plannr will be free to include users from different socioeconomic backgrounds.
-As well, our app does not have an additional features that require users to have a more advanced skill level so it does not create segregation among users.
+As well, our app does not have an additional features that require users to have a more advanced skill level, so it does not create segregation among users.
 It also offers the same password checking and account features for all users ensuring that users will have a password-protected account.
 Finally, Plannr's UI is simple and easy to user, with a nice design appealing to all users.

 #### Principle 2: Flexibility in Use
 The Sort feature in the main page gives users the flexibility and choice of how they would like to sort their events, as users can sort either by time or priority.
 In the future, an instructions page offering details on how to use the app can be added to Settings.
 Additionally, in the future, a more detailed setting page can be added to accommodate more